-The CSC hosts workshops on topics ranging from career acquisition skill development to employment readiness.
-The CSC also presents attorney panels that expose students to first-hand information on both transactional and litigationfocused practices covering a wide range of areas, from family to energy to criminal.
+Career Services hosts workshops that instruct students on strategies and methods to get a job such as building a legal resume, meeting people, and salary negotiation.
+The team also presents employer forums that expose students to first-hand information on both transactional and litigation-focused practices covering a wide range of legal practice areas, from family to energy to criminal.